-Universities are and have been the nucleus to our knowledge economy for decades, yet nominal progress has been made by government in understanding how to optimise their value chain.
-In every three-year election cycle I am wastefully reminded that funding public university institutions in bulk is the answer to our commercialisation woes and overcoming the so called ‘valley of death.’
-Yet this rhetoric continues to play out and fall short of anything material, why?
+In every three-year election cycle I’m reminded that funding public university institutions in bulk, is the answer to our research commercialisation deficit.
+Yet this rhetoric continues to play out and fall short of anything material.

 The tech transfer office value chain 🔗

 There are 43 universities in Australia, and they’re quite an ambidextrous bunch, or rather expected to be.
 To attract the best talent, long-term partnerships and federal funding, universities over time have looked for more ways to remain competitive by dialing up their impact on policy, community health, wealth and job creation.
 This perpetual search for revenue diversification has lead many, if not all universities, to increasingly prioritise a large subset of their knowledge systems — technology transfer.

 The technology transfer offices (TTO) are the structural body behind this and whilst their model can vary substantially, have traditionally been responsible for three core activities:

 - Develop suitable path for commercialisation (Licensing or spin-out).

 TTO’s have traditionally preferred to license their intellectual property rights to a corporate (licensee) in exchange for royalty and/or equity.